Top Ten Music Videos of the 80s

 Toto — “Africa”

 Holy shit but this lead singer is a dead ringer for Zach Galifianakis, who needs to do a Between Two Ferns episode with this guy just so that we can confirm that they’re not actually the same person.
 Secondly, Bad Ronald is apparently playing keyboards.
-Watch, and enjoy, and don’t pretend that you don’t like this song and that you wouldn’t bang that blazing hot African librarian because even that awful 80s blouse can’t hide the amazing figure beneath.
+Watch, and enjoy, and don’t pretend that you don’t like this song and that you don’t fantasize about that blazing hot African librarian making love to you amidst those bookshelves because even that awful 80s blouse can’t hide the amazing figure beneath.
 Also, enjoy the close-ups of the one dude’s sweaty moustache, and I’m not exactly sure how, but this video is totally racist, right?

 Flock of Seagulls — “I Ran”

-Here is the guy from Prodigy’s father, sporting an equally questionable haircut.
+Here is the lead singer from Prodigy’s father, sporting an equally questionable haircut.
 With regard to the lyrics, no one thinks that they would meet a girl like this “walking down the avenue.”
-You would more likely meet a girl like this either at a furrie convention or rehab or possibly a Planned Parenthood in West Hollywood.
-This is also perhaps the only song to ever use “Aurora borealis” as a song lyric.
+You would more likely meet a girl like this either at a furry convention, rehab, or possibly a Planned Parenthood in West Hollywood.
+This is also perhaps the only song to ever use “Aurora Borealis” as a song lyric.
 And yes, pleated pants were apparently a strong fashion statement in the ’80s.